 Also see the Full Permit Application and Permit Package Checklist (“The Laundry List”).

-A Solid Waste Facility Permit (MS Word, 90 KB) template/form is available for use by LEAs.
+A Solid Waste Facility Permit template/form is available for use by LEAs.

-Title 27, Section 21685 identifies the roll of CalRecycle for final review and concurrence in, or objection to, the issuance of the permit.
+Title 27, Section 21685 identifies the role of CalRecycle for new, modified and revised solid waste facilities permits for final review and concurrence in, or objection to, the issuance of the permit.

 Permit requirements unique to the full permit tier

-- The full permit application process is described in Title 27 of the California Code of Regulations (CCR) rather than Title 14 for other tiers.
+- The full permit application process is described in Title 27 CCR rather than Title 14 CCR for other tiers.

-- Full permits contain site-specific LEA (or EA) terms and conditions (rather than standardized conditions for other tiers).
+- Full permits contain site-specific LEA (or EA) terms and conditions.

 - The application submittal package (“laundry list”) requires more information.